Education and qualifications:

-I recently passed the BS 7671: Requirements for Electrical Installations.
-IET Wiring Regulations 18th Edition training, which has allowed me to develop as a young engineer.
-I am also extremely proud of myself for achieving the Engineering Technician (EngTech) professional registration and recognition at a young age.
-In addition, this year I won the Pump Centre’s Young Engineer Awards Apprentice Category, and in 2022, I won Technician of the Year with the IET.
+I passed the BS 7671: Requirements for Electrical Installations - IET Wiring Regulations 18th Edition training, which has allowed me to develop as a young engineer.
+I am also extremely proud of myself for achieving Engineering Technician (EngTech) professional registration and recognition at a young age.
+In 2020, I won the Pump Centre’s Young Engineer Awards Apprentice Category, and in 2022, I won Technician of the Year with the IET.

 What contributed to your decision to become professionally registered?

-Upon joining my company, I was encouraged to look at professional registration, and plan out my development route through HNC, degree and onto gaining Chartered Engineer (CEng) status.
+Upon joining my company, I was encouraged to look at professional registration, and plan out my development route through Higher National Certificate (HNC), degree and onto gaining Chartered Engineer (CEng) status.
 The first step for me was to work towards obtaining EngTech status.
 I think this professional registration reinforces my knowledge and skills, as well as my commitment to my profession.

-I am currently studying a BSc in Electrical and Electronic Engineering part-time, for which my company sponsors me on a day release arrangement.
+I am currently studying a BSc in Electrical and Electronic Engineering part time, for which my company sponsors me on a day release arrangement.
 I am continuing to develop as an engineer, gaining experience from my role alongside my academic studies.
-When I first started with the company, I began by completing a National Diploma, which then allowed me to move onto an HNC, then a Higher National Diploman (HND) and I have now started the HND.
-My plan after that is to study a two-year top-up Bachelor of Science degree (also part time) in Electrical and Electronic Engineering.
+When I first started with the company I began by completing a National Diploma, which then allowed me to move onto an HNC, then a Higher National Diploman (HND) and I have now started my BSc.
 I find it is really interesting studying part time - learning things about the industry and then being able to apply that knowledge in my role, as well as learning things at work that help support my studies.